 Wood for Fords / Fordwood

-Model "A" Ford Information
+Model A Ford Information

-In December of 1927, the NEW & IMPROVED Fords were rolling off the line.
-Similar styling to the Model T's, but the new autos were very different.
-There is a SLOT in the floor, for the emergency brake, located on the DRIVERSIDE sill near where your left foot rests.
-It may be covered with an OBLONG plate.
-This is an AR" body style.
-1928 and 1929 models were IDENTICAL, but were more standardized.
-PLEASE let us KNOW if you have an "AR".
-THE WOOD IS DIFFERENT.
+In December of 1927, the new & improved Fords were rolling off the line.
+Similar styling to the Model T's, but the new Model A's were very different.
+There is a slot in the floor, for the emergency brake, located on the driver's side sill near where your left foot rests.
+It may be covered with an oblong plate.
+This is an "AR" body style.
+1928 and 1929 models were identical, but were more standardized.
+Please let us know if you have an "AR" when you order, because the wood is different.

 Home Model T V8 FAQs A-Coupes A-BodyStyles Fordors